Romance Languages and Literatures

 - Successful completion of the IRP (or the written comprehensive exam) is required for the granting of the M.A. degree.
 The M.A. degree cannot be granted to those who do not complete a satisfactory IRP within established deadlines (or do not pass the written comprehensive exam in its place).

-- Candidate will make a brief but formal presentation (in the target languages) of the finished IRP before the faculty of his/her section, followed by a discussion with the faculty.
+- Candidate will make a brief but formal presentation (in the target languages) of the finished IRP before the faculty of his/her section, followed by a short discussion with the faculty.
 The dates of these presentations are to be determined by each section.

 - The IRP will be graded on a Pass/Fail basis.